Many of us had successful careers before our illnesses sidelined us, but see how some have found new purpose in life.

 It is imperative that disabled persons find new purpose in their lives.
-Normal life, if “normal” means what was, will never exist again for many invisibly disabled or chronically ill persons.
+Normal life, if “normal” means what used to be, will never exist again for many invisibly disabled or chronically ill persons.
 Dwellers need to seek new purpose; find new “normal.”
 Find inspiration in these stories about how others have done it.
 Then seek your own individual purpose.

 Longtime Worship Leader Branches Out